wjh18/hugo-liftoff/README.md

 The full documentation is hosted on this repo's [Github Wiki](https://github.com/wjh18/hugo-liftoff/wiki).

+Please open an issue if you find any mistakes in the docs or have suggestions for improvement.

+## Demo Site

+A working [demo of the theme](https://hugo-liftoff.netlify.app/) is available to the public for evaluation.

+The `exampleSite` content included with the theme, which you're free to copy into your own project, mirrors the content used in the demo.
+The idea behind this is to help you get started quickly and replicate any features you saw in the demo that you think could be useful in your own project.

 ## Notable Features

 * Content subsections with the ability to filter recent posts on homepage by subsection
 * Series posts taxonomy with single posts that list all posts in the current series
 * Next/prev links at the end of single posts for subsections or series posts (if enabled)
-* Light/dark mode toggle using css custom properties
+* Light/dark mode toggle using CSS custom properties
-* Responsive main menu with submenu support and sample config
+* Mobile-responsive, collapsible JS menu with automatic submenu support based on menu config
 * Customizable newsletter with Netlify Forms support and conditional visibility control
 * And much more...